AKA: Reason #847 that I’m glad I (usually) use cloth diapers.

 - That’s it!
 My machine was clean after this step, but I ran a clean cycle with Affresh afterward just to be on the safe side.
 Plus it was about time for the washer to be cleaned anyway.
 4/11/16 – here is a more inexpensive way to clean your washer.

-With one wash, my machine was good as new again.
-I don’t plan on having this accident ever again (who does?), l but if I ever do I know not to panic and that while it’s messy and looks like a nightmare, it’s actually pretty easy to clean.
-Thankfully!
+With one wash, my laundry and my machine were good as new again.
+I don’t plan on having this accident ever again (who does?), but if I ever do I know not to panic.
+While it’s messy and looks like an absolute nightmare to clean, it’s actually quite easy.

 Pin and featured image courtesy of flickr